 Completion will be available upon next login.

-Place the completion scripts in your
+Place the completion script in your

 /path/to/zsh/completion, using e.g.

 mkdir -p ~/.zsh/completion curl -L https://raw.githubusercontent.com/docker/docker/master/contrib/completion/zsh/_docker > ~/.zsh/completion/_docker-machine

 compinit is loaded or do it by adding in

 Then reload your shell